NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

     #SBATCH <options>

-These directives can be usedd insteadd of specifiying options on the command line.
+These directives can be used instead of specifiying options on the command line.
 If an option is specified both as a directive and on the command line, the command line option takes precedence.